efrecon/machinery/docs/Reference.md

 `swarm` also takes a number of options that should appear before its arguments.
 These specify what `docker-compose` operations will be executed on the specified files.
-You can specify several options in a row, for example to restart components.
+You can specify several options in a row, for example to restart services.
 The supported options are:

 * `-stop` matches the [`stop`](http://docs.docker.com/compose/cli/#stop) command
-  of `compose` and will stop the components.
+  of `compose` and will stop the services.

 * `-kill` matches the [`kill`](http://docs.docker.com/compose/cli/#kill) command
-  of `compose` and will kill the components.
+  of `compose` and will kill the services.

 * `-rm` matches the [`rm`](http://docs.docker.com/compose/cli/#rm) command
-  of `compose` and will remove the components without asking at the prompt.
+  of `compose` and will remove the services without asking at the prompt.

 * `-start` matches the [`start`](http://docs.docker.com/compose/cli/#start)
-  command of `compose` and will start stopped components.
+  command of `compose` and will start stopped services.

 * `-up` is the default when nothing is specified.
-It matches the [`up`](http://docs.docker.com/compose/cli/#up) command of `compose` and will create and start the components in the background.
+It matches the [`up`](http://docs.docker.com/compose/cli/#up) command of `compose` and will create and start the services in the background.
 Additional option can be provided through the YAML syntax of indirecting files.

 * `-options` is a way to pass instructions to `machinery` when parsing regular